markilott/aws-cdk-ses-application/README.md

 # AWS CDK SES Email App

-This Javascript CDK project creates an API and application for sending email via SES, including tracking and logging in DynamoDb.
+This Typescript CDK project creates an API and application for sending email via SES, including tracking and logging in DynamoDb.

 Optionally it will also confgure the required domain in SES if it is not already setup.